chen3feng/blade-build/doc/en/build_rules/java.md

 Whether use transitive maven dependency, the default value is True, blade will download jar and its transitive dependencies; otherwise only the jar file of this target will be downloaded.

+In order to avoid duplicate descriptions of artificts with the same id and avoid potential version conflicts, it is recommended to [centralize management](../config.md#java_config) for `maven_jar`s.

 ## java_fat_library ##

 Merge all java_library/maven_jar, generate a fatjar, can be used for deploy, same as `jar-with-dependencies` in maven.